 If we share information, we are not necessarily endorsing it.

 We reserve the right to keep a record of and remove any contributions that:

 - are unlawful, libellous, harassing, defamatory, offensive, abusive, threatening, harmful, obscene, profane, sexually oriented or racially offensive

 - contain personal information, such as contact details.

 - If you tweet us with a question that contains your data (such as your postcode) and we respond to it (for example a question about why your bin was not emptied), please be aware that our followers will be able to see our response to you.
 We would recommend the best way to report a local issue is through www.lichfielddc.gov.uk/reportit

 We reserve the right to block accounts if they contravene the above guidelines.

-In the period before an election (called Purdah), we will publish service announcements using social media - that said, we have to be very careful not to say or do anything that could be seen to support any political party or candidate.
-So although we will probably post/share less, it doesn’t mean we’re not still working - we just won’t be as active on social media during the run up to an election.
-We will exercise caution sharing/liking posts and tweets from individuals during Purdah.
+In the period before an election (called purdah), we will publish service announcements using social media.
+However, we have to be careful not to say or do anything that could be seen to support any political party or candidate.
+So, although we will probably post/share less, it doesn’t mean we’re not still working - we just won’t be as active on social media during the run up to an election.
+We will exercise caution sharing/liking posts and tweets from individuals during purdah.

 This is in line with government guidance.